Lankan govt reinstates doctor accused of sterilising over 4K Sinhalese women | Law-Order

 - Sri Lanka

-The Sri Lankan government on Thursday reinstated a Muslim doctor, who was sent on compulsory leave for allegedly performing illegal sterilisation surgeries of over 4,000 women from the Sinhalese Buddhist community.
+The Sri Lankan government on Thursday reinstated a Muslim doctor, who was sent on compulsory leave for allegedly performing illegal sterilisation on over 4,000 women from the majority Sinhalese Buddhist community with the objective of causing the extinction of the Sinhala race.

 The health ministry in a statement also announced to pay arrears of Dr Shafi Shihabdeen's salary for the period he was sent on compulsory leave.